nfischer/vim-rainbows/README.md

 ## Coming soon...

- * Async support for neovim users (so we can run the inferencer in the background, then update the UI when it's done)
- * Async support for neovim users (so we can run the inferencer in the background, then update the UI when it's done)
+ - [x] Async support for neovim users (so we can run the inferencer in the background, then update the UI when it's done)
- * Unit tests... yeah right
+ - [ ] Unit tests... yeah right

 ## Want something more?